develop-me/bootcamp--week-01-02--html-and-css/scripts/02--html--intro-syntax/README.md

     </html>
     ```

-- There's a declaration at the top, then everything is inside `html` tags.
-- The `head` section *describes* the document: "metadata"
-- We add all the content to be shown inside the `body` element
+- doctype declaration
+- html element
+- head element
+- body element
-- There can only be one of each of these per HTML document
+- only one of these
+- what the head is for (additional information, fetching resources, etc.)
+- what the body is for (elements that display on the page)
+- what not to do (multiple head/body tags, things outside body, html)
+- indentation of the head and body tags

 ---